Jessica Revell

-Early and personal life

 Revell's parents, who are separated, both worked for British Airways, and she has a brother.
 Revell spent her childhood travelling due to her parents' jobs and spent some of her childhood in France.
 Revell returned to the United Kingdom and attended Tring Park School for the Performing Arts as a boarding student.
-Revell is openly lesbian, and she recently split from her girlfriend Rebecca Hayes.

-Career

-Acting
+She graduated from the Royal Academy of Dramatic Art in 2023.

 Revell's first role was in Tracy Beaker Returns as Elektra Perkins, and she joined in series 2.
 She reprised the role of Elektra for The Dumping Ground in 2013.
 She also appeared as Elektra in The Dumping Ground Survival Files and The Dumping Ground Dish Up.
 In 2015, she appeared in an episode of Casualty as Kelly Bange.
 Revell appeared in two short roles, Girl to Girl to Monkey in 2014, and in Mingmong as Judy in 2015.
 She also played Jen in the play People Are Messy.

-Singing

-Revell released her debut single "Cardiff Kisses" in 2018.
-She also released the song “Stand by me” which is no longer available.

-Revell released her second original single “leave me in pieces” in 2022.
-Shortly followed by her album “nothing / something / nothing again” on the 16th of January 2023.